gemc/home/_documentation/api/analyzer.md

 <rootname>_t<thread>_digitized.csv
 ```

-For one thread and `filename: b2`, the files are typically:
+For one thread and %%filename: b2%%, the files are typically:

 ```text
 b2_t0_true_info.csv